 **Required by Kansas notary law.

-Six Simple Steps to Renew Your Kansas Notary Commission
+How to Renew Your Notary Commission in Kansas

 Purchase a four-year, $12,000 Kansas notary bond.

 Prior to submitting the notary renewal application to the Secretary of State's office, you need to order a four-year, $12,000 Kansas notary bond, which is only $50.
 For your protection, we are including a $10,000 errors and omissions insurance policy at no extra cost to you.
 The bond ensures that if you fail to properly perform your duties as a Kansas notary, the bonding company will pay for damages to the injured party up to the policy limit.
 Save time!
 No need to wait for days to received your Kansas notary bond.
 You can now download the notary bond online in minutes 24/7 upon checkout.

 Order a Kansas notary stamp and notary journal.